wumpusland/nomic/mutable_rules.md

 **303** We define a 'quorum' to be the minimum number of 'eligible voters' required for an action on a rule change to be accepted.
 It will currently be set to 2/3rds of the number of 'eligible voters', rounded up.
 Once a proposal has been presented, quorum must be reached within 36 hours.
 At the end of this time period, if 'quorum' has been reached and not all 'eligible voters' have voted, action may be taken as if the 'eligible voters' making up the 'quorum' represented all 'eligible voters', and 'Eligible voters' not in the 'quorum' will be penalized 2 points.
 If 'quorum' is not reached, the rule change is considered 'tabled' - no points are awarded or subtracted, and the rule number does not increment, but that players turn is ended.
 *Proposed by Richie on 1/10/12, last amended by N/A on N/A*

-**304** Rule 209 (At no time may there be more than 25 mutable rule.) is repealed until rule 301 is no longer in effect.
-*Proposed by Craig on 1/11/12, last amended by N/A on N/A*

 **306** Point trading is allowed.
 That is, two players may (in private or public) come to some agreement of services in exchange for points at any time (not just on one of their turns).
 The transfer occurs when one of the parties involved has emailed the group stating the amount being sent from whom and to whom, and the second party involved seconding the procedure.
 [*This rule will be amended to allow confidential trading of points as soon as a framework to allow it has been finished and approved.*]